The Group was admitted to AIM (Alternative Investment Market) following an oversubscribed equity raise of £25m (£23.6 million after expenses).

 Operations Director - JLR Division

-Jatinder is the Group Operations Director for the Jaguar Land Rover division which operates under the 'Farnell' trading name.
+Jatinder is the Group Operations Director for the Jaguar Land Rover division of Vertu Motors.
 He was previously the Operations Manager of the Farnell Land Rover group between 2005 and 2013 until the acquisition of the business by Vertu Motors PLC.
 Jatinder holds a degree in Automotive Engineering Design and has almost 20 years of experience with the Land Rover brand.

 General Counsel and Company Secretary